kedoska/0xa/README.md

 ```

 #### GET `/v1/users/:id/policies`
- - Require Bearer token (see /auth)
+ - Requires  Bearer token (see /auth)
  - Can be accessed by users with role "admin" and by the own user
  - Get the list of policies of the given user `id`
  - If no results are available, `404` is returned